adishavit/argh/README.md

 buck run test_package
 ```

-If you take `argh` as a submodule, then the visible target is `argh`.
+If you take `argh` as a submodule, then the visible target is `//:argh`.

 ## Colophon